cmunch1/nba_analysis_project/docs/commentary/Webscraping.md

 2. To access by date, you also have to designate what part of the season you are interested in (pre-season, regular season, play-in, playoffs).
 I call these sub\_seasons in the code.
    ![][image2]

 	We will concatenate all the sub\_seasons together since there is no difference in table layout.
 The GAME\_ID has a code to indicate which sub\_season it is from, so we will be able to designate (and filter) the sub\_season later without having to do anything special now.
 The GAME\_ID will be something like 0042300401\.
-The third digit (4 here) designate the sub\_season (4 \= playoffs), while the 4th and 5th digit designate the season (23 \= 2023-24 season).
+The third digit (4 here) designates the sub\_season (4 \= playoffs), while the 4th and 5th digit designate the season (23 \= 2023-24 season).

 	For example, April is usually the transition month where at the beginning of the month you will have regular season games, then play-in games, and then the playoffs start.
 If you wanted to scrape the whole month of April, you will have to loop 3 times for each stat\_type.
 These “chunks” of data are all concatenated together into a single file for each stat\_type.